 Swiss nationals in Antigua and Barbuda

-According to statistics on the Swiss abroad, there were 36 Swiss citizens living in Antigua and Barbuda at the end of 2019.
+According to statistics on the Swiss abroad, 44 Swiss nationals were living in Antigua and Barbuda at the start of 2023.

 History of bilateral relations